julielerman/EF7WhoAreYou/README.md

 ****************************
 October 2015: Updated the Familiar & Enhancements solution to Beta 8.
 Removed Console App.
 Replaced with tests and added a few new ones.
 That solution uses .NET 4.6, not ASP.NET 5.

+Beta 8 represents a "feature complete" version of what will be the EF7 pre-release along with ASPNET5.
+It is still not for production.
 ****************************

 See Readme.txt files in individual demo folders for details about each demo.